 You might wonder, “Why the heck were pillar pages created?”

-You’re probably used to traditional blogging as below.
+You’re probably used to traditional blogging:

 You have one webpage, where you have all your blog posts.
 But this is very unorganized and ineffective.

 It’s difficult to navigate through them all and your readers might not find what they are looking for (even though you have it on your website).